jsfaint/gen_tags.vim/README.md

   Generate/Update ctags and gtags will run in background.

-## Completion with gtags

-  `gen_tags.vim` also provide gtags completion source for [ncm2](https://github.com/ncm2/ncm2) and [deoplete.nvim](https://github.com/Shougo/deoplete.nvim)</br>
-  It's optional, if you don't use ncm2 or deoplete, just ignore it :smile:

 ## Difference between ctags and gtags

   GNU global(aka gtags) is more powerful than ctags, which support definition, reference, calling, called, include, string and etc, but ctags only support definition.